Applies to: all audio interfaces

 |Recording a monophonic synthesiser||Recording a choir with a two-mic configuration (X-Y, Blumlein, ORTF etc.)|

 If you're finding that you can hear audio stronger on one side than the other, and you're using headphones, the issue may be with the type of headphones/adaptor you're using.
-Please take a look at this article for more information:
+Please look at this article for more information: